Botanical Name: Epiphyllum spp.

 Big, cup-shaped blooms in gorgeous colors make orchid cactus a joy to grow.
 Show it off in a hanging basket and allow the long stems to cascade over the pot.

-Flowers emerge at the ends of the stems in spring, and can be 4-6 in (10-15 cm) wide.
-Most epiphyllum grown today are hybrids and may be pink, red, white, yellow, orange, purple or bicolored.
-Give your cactus plenty of light and you'll enjoy months of blooms.
+Flowers emerge at the ends of the stems, and can be 4-8 in (10-20 cm) wide.
+Most Epiphyllum grown today are hybrids and may be pink, red, white, yellow, orange, purple or bicolored.
+Give your tropical cactus plenty of light and you'll enjoy months of blooms.

 Growing this flowering cactus is easy, but a few things you can do will help it to bloom:

-Soil: Mix 1 part potting mix and 1 part perlite
+Soil: Mix 1 part peat moss-based potting mix and 1 part perlite for faster drainage.

-Fertilizer: Feed every 2 weeks from early spring through fall with a high-potassium liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks from early spring through fall with a high-phosphorus water-soluble fertilizer.
+Don't feed during the winter.

 Propagation: Detach 4-6 in (10-15 cm) stem sections in spring, allow cut to dry (callous) for a few days, then place cut end upright in lightly moist potting mix.
 Keep cuttings at room temperature (65-75°F/18-24°C).
 Stem cuttings root easily in about 4-6 weeks.